ImmigraTrust Law

 3. Process and Timeline for Fiancé Visa and Marriage Visa

-1. How is Fiancé Visa Different From a Marriage Visa?
+1. How Is Fiancé Visa Different from a Marriage Visa?

 A fiancé visa is a nonimmigrant visa (temporary visa).
-The fianceé visa is for a U.S. citizen wanting to sponsor a fiancé who is currently abroad.
+The fiancé visa is for a U.S. citizen wanting to sponsor a fiancé who is currently abroad.
 In other words, it is not available to legal permanent residents (green card holders).
 The fiancé visa (K-1 visa) was created so that fiancés abroad can get a visa quickly to enter the United States.
 This way, couples could be together and not have to wait out the lengthy green card process in two different countries.

 • violate strict and long-established customs of your fiance’s foreign culture or social practice; or